-North Korea Conducts Second Missile Test In A Week
+North Korea Conducts 2nd Missile Test In A Week

 An expert quoted by Reuters says the KN-23s are designed to evade missile defense systems by flying a "low-altitude gliding and leaping" pattern.

-"Successive missile launches by North Korea are not conducive to efforts to reduce tensions on the Korean Peninsula and we call for a halt to these acts," the JCS said in a statement.
+"Successive missile launches by North Korea are not conducive to efforts to reduce tensions on the Korean Peninsula and we call for a halt to these acts," the Joint Chiefs of Staff said in a statement.

 A spokesman for U.S. military forces in South Korea, Col. Lee Peters, was quoted by Reuters as saying: "We are aware of reports of a missile launch from North Korea and we will continue to monitor the situation."